 Patience isn’t just about heating your pan – it also applies to waiting to turn the roast.
 I usually wait until I’m getting really worried about the roast burning before flipping it.

-2. Sear a Roast Tip #2 – Use fat – and the right kind
+2. How to Sear a Roast Tip #2 – Use fat – and the right kind

 You’ll notice that a lot of Chefs have a weight that they place on top of steaks, hamburgers or other thin meat when searing.
 The weight is important for a few reasons including the need to push the steak flat against the pan and increase the amount of surface area being seared (the parts that touch the ban will turn golden and the parts that don’t will struggle to).
 Weights don’t work so well with thicker cuts of meat, like a roast.